-Of course I learned how to proof transcripts, how to market myself, and find clients, but I really learned that I am capable.
+Of course, I learned how to proof transcripts, how to market myself, and find clients, but I really learned that I am capable.
 I am smarter than I gave myself credit for.
 I could be successful if I just went for it and didn’t give up.

 Q: How long did it take you to find your first client?
 How many clients do you have now?

-It took me a couple weeks to find my first client, but it took me about a month to find my first steady client.
+It took me a couple of weeks to find my first client, but it took me about a month to find my first steady client.
 I now have seven clients.

 Q: What advice would you give anyone thinking about enrolling in the course to proofread transcripts?
 Is it worth the money?

 My advice is to just go for it.
 If you enjoy reading, can catch errors fairly easily, and see this as something you could enjoy doing, just do it.
 It is more than worth the money when you realize that it is possible to make an income working from anywhere with the flexibility to set your own hours.

 Q: What does your life look like now as a working full-time proofreader?
 Anything else you’d like to share about your journey?